Lumisilk/SwiftUIPresent/README.md

 - [x] Add documents
 - [ ] Support dismiss from the presented content itself.
-- [x] Add optional  `onDismiss` argument to sheet and popover styles.
-- [ ] Make a icon and some more beautiful preview images.
 - [ ] Add an introduction to the extra styles that depend on this repository.

 ## License